axdrfvdadasdqe/Pre-Summer-Camp-Exam-Problem-2/README.md

 # Pre-Summer-Camp-Exam-Problem-2
 It's the answer from AI in the Pre-Summer-Camp Exam Problem 2 The picture is the screenshot of the output by Gemini,but unfortunately, due to webpage format and other reasons, it is difficult to fully screenshot Gemini's answers.
 Therefore, I have exported the answers to AI_answer.docx and attached it to the public resource library.
+The following is the screenshot:
+!(screenshot.jpeg,"screenshot")

 The following is the content of the it:

 ''Advantages of the COMB Macro in the COMB-MCM Paper Over General Compute-in-Memory Macros
 1. Introduction: The Evolution of Compute-in-Memory Architectures